XinYangMTSU/NSF/Research.md

 In this paper, they propose a graphical representation for noncooperative games: Multi-agent influence diagrams (MAIDs).
 The basic elements in the MAID representation are variables, allowing an explicit representation of dependence, or relevance, relationships among variables.
-We define a decision variable D' as strategically relevant to D if, to optimize the decision rule at D, the decision maker needs to consider the decision rule at D'.
+They define a decision variable D' as strategically relevant to D if, to optimize the decision rule at D, the decision maker needs to consider the decision rule at D'.

 `Koller, Daphne, and Brian Milch.
 "Multi-agent influence diagrams for representing and solving games."
 Games and economic behavior 45.1 (2003): 181-221.` (I have this paper PDF, I can send to you if you need it.)